Correctional Officer

 How old were new cadets when they first started in the prisons?
 I hear alot of younger (21,22) men are applying.
 I'm 33 and just applied for cdcr.
 I'm a little worried I'm a bit old to start a new career.
 Whats the average age to begin as a CO?

-Asked by Seanyy about 11 years ago
+Asked by Seanyy over 12 years ago

 Good question.
 I don't know.
 I do know the system gets a lot of military retirees, and likes them.
 I worked with more than a few people who came in in their 40s and a couple in their 50s.
 I was 30 myself.
 If I HAD to guess, I would say the average starting age is 24-28, but that isn't even an educated guess, its a WAG (wild-ass guess).
 Older guys (and women too) are a lot more even and often have better work ethic than the younger people, and better writing skills too.